AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. Switch back to your Databricks workspace, select **03 Ratings**

-1. Before you begin, make sure you attach your cluster to the notebooks using the dropdown.
-You will need to do this for each notebook you open.
+1. Attach your cluster to the notebook using the dropdown.
 In the drop down, select the **small** cluster.

 1. Run each cell of the **03 Ratings** notebook by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
 Pay close attention to the instructions within the notebook so you understand each step of the data preparation process.

+1. Switch back to the Azure Portal

+1. In your resource group, navigate to your Cosmos DB instance

+1. Open the **ratings** collection, review the items in the collection

 ![An example item from the ratings collection is displayed.](./media/xx_RatingsColl.png 'The ratings collection')